iCliniq Logo

 Published At October 4, 2023

 Dacomitinib is a prescription medicine that helps in the treatment of non-small cell lung cancer, which has spread to other regions of the body.
-It is used in the first line of treatment if the tumor has abnormal epidermal growth factor receptor genes.
-Care has to be taken to limit exposure to sunlight when the individual is under treatment with the drug Dacomitinib, as it can cause serious skin problems.
-Dacomitinib was approved globally to be used as first line treatment for non-small cell lung cancer by US Food and Drug Administration (FDA).
+It is used as a first-line treatment if the tumor harbors abnormal epidermal growth factor receptor genes.
+Care must be taken to limit exposure to sunlight when the individual is under treatment with Dacomitinib, as it can cause serious skin problems.
+Dacomitinib was approved globally to be used as a first-line treatment for non-small cell lung cancer by the US Food and Drug Administration (FDA) on September 27th, 2018.

 Available Doses and Dosage Forms:

-The drug Dacomitinib is supplied in a package of 30 count in a bottle.
+The drug Dacomitinib is supplied in a package of 30 in a bottle.

 Directions:

 The drug Dacomitinib is consumed with or without food at least once a day.
-Forty milligrams is the recommended dose.
+40 mg is the recommended dose.

 Warnings:

-• Skin Reactions: Dacomitinib is withheld, and the dose is reduced according to the severity.
+Dacomitinib is withheld, and the dose is reduced based on severity.

-• Embryo-Fetal Toxicity: Fetal harm can be caused due to drug administration.
+Fetal harm can be caused by drug administration.
 For this reason, contraception is advised in females with reproductive potential.

 For Patients